Rohith-04/Rohith-04/README.md

 - 👋 Hi, I’m @Rohith-04
-- 👀 I’m intrested in learning about embedded sustems
+- 👀 I’m intrested in learning about embedded systems
 - 🌱 I’m currently learning C and C++
 - And also intrested in learning about Linux and Embedded Linux